aaronpowell/aaronpowell.github.io/src/content/posts/2019-07-22-home-grown-iot-automated-devops.md

 I've made the Azure Pipeline I use public so you can have a look at what it does, you'll find the [Build phase here](https://dev.azure.com/aaronpowell/Sunshine/_build?definitionId=25&_a=summary) and the [Release phase here](https://dev.azure.com/aaronpowell/Sunshine/_release?definitionId=1&view=mine&_a=releases).

-As I said at the start, I'd encourage you to have a read of the information on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-devops-project?{{<cda>}}) to get an overview on what the process would be and then use this article as a way to suppliment how everything works.
+As I said at the start, I'd encourage you to have a read of the information on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-devops-project?{{<cda>}}) to get an overview of what the process would be and then use this article as a way to supplement how everything works.

 Happy DevOps'ing!